Motivation for Recovery from Addiction and Mental Health

 - Create a list of things to do when you are tempted such as exercise, run, play games, take the dog for a walk, take your child to the park, read a book.

-The Motivation for Recovery from Addiction requires healthy outlets, strong support systems, and a positive attitude.
+The Motivation for Recovery from Addiction and Mental Health requires healthy outlets, strong support systems, and a positive attitude.
 Remember you will have difficult moments and celebrate every difficult moment you have and that you get through.
 You can do this.
-Believe in yourself and never forget the reasons you are motivated to stay sober.
+Believe in yourself and never forget the reasons you are motivated to stay in recovery.

-If you are looking for treatment resources, please call to connect with a treatment center at 866-644-7911 and receive a free confidential assessment and options for inpatient and outpatient treatment.
+If you are looking for treatment resources, please call to connect with a treatment center at 866-644-7911 and receive a free confidential assessment and options for treatment programs.